AI Summary of Peer-Reviewed Research

 Publishing process signals: STRONG — reflects the venue and review process. — venue and review process.

-Emotion regulation success tracks brain-wide gradient reconfiguration
+Emotion regulation success tracks large-scale brain gradient reconfiguration

 A healthcare worker in a blue checkered shirt and white coat guides a patient into a large medical imaging machine with a bright pink/magenta circular opening, typical of an MRI scanner in a clinical or research facility.